 This concern is less than it used to be with the advent of Round-Up ready crops.
 Nevertheless, volunteer sunflower the following year can be a big nuisance.
 Significant amounts of sunflower seed may end up on the ground from shattering (particularly if harvested late), feeding birds, improper harvesting equipment, and not setting the harvester adjustments correctly.
-Experience at the Texas Agricultural Experiment Station, Halfway, TX, in 2000 underscored the need for timely harvest to reduce seed losses both to birds and losses due to over-dried crop.
-Round-Up is effective in controlling volunteer sunflower the next year, provided the plants don=t get too big.
-Because Round-Up spraying on other crops could come several weeks after initial sunflower germination, we may need mechanical control in spite of Round-Up.
-Planting a Round-Up ready crop the next year is not a requirement, but if you anticipate a volunteer sunflower problem it certainly is an option.
+Roundup is effective in controlling volunteer sunflower the next year, provided the plants don't get too big.
+Because Roundup spraying on other crops could come several weeks after initial sunflower germination, we may need mechanical control in spite of Roundup.
+Planting a Roundyup ready crop the next year is not a requirement, but if you anticipate a volunteer sunflower problem it certainly is an option.

-Year 2000 research reports several other herbicides may also be satisfactory for volunteer sunflower control.
-For further information please consult "Control of Volunteer Annual Sunflower" and "2001 Texas Panhandle Annual Sunflower Weed Control Guide" by Brent Bean and Matt Rowland of the Texas Agricultural Extension Service, Amarillo.
+Research reports note several other herbicides may also be satisfactory for volunteer sunflower control.
+For further information please consult "Control of Volunteer Annual Sunflower" and "2010 Texas Sunflower Weed Control Guide" both at http://amarillo.tamu.edu) by Extension's Brent Bean, Amarillo, and Calvin Trostle, Lubbock.